 I don’t know if you’ve noticed, but the art of improvisation in Salsa music, performed by “soneros”, is dying.

 These days, most Salsa singers don’t improvise much.
-And I have to say, this is not a new decease of the younger generation.
+And I have to say, this is not a new disease for the younger generation.
 This has been occurring in Salsa forever.
 It just seems that with the evolution of Salsa the art of improvisation of both singers and soloists has disappeared.

 Singers and “Soneros”